9Insomnie/9Insomnie.github.io/DESIGN_UPDATE.md

 # Design Update Documentation

 ## Overview
-This document details the design updates applied to the Hacker Blog theme to improve layout, visual hierarchy, and responsiveness.
+This document details the design updates applied to the n0irx Blog theme to improve layout, visual hierarchy, and responsiveness.

 ## 1. Spacing System (8px Grid)
 We have introduced a consistent spacing system based on an 8px grid.
 This ensures visual harmony and scalability.